-What exactly are conforming loans?
-As the name suggests, conforming loans are mortgages that conform to the loan limits set in place by Fannie Mae and Freddie Mac.
-Any mortgage that falls within these limits is considered a conforming loan, while loans that exceed the limits are considered non-conforming, or jumbo loans.
+As the name suggests, conforming loans are mortgages that conform to the guidelines set in place by Fannie Mae and Freddie Mac.
+This page discusses conventional conforming loans.

-- Rates may be more competitive than USDA, FHA, or other government back options.
+- Rates may be more competitive than USDA, FHA, or other government-backed options.